Esshahn/aidisplay/README.md

 feh -F --zoom fill -D10 -R10 /home/pi/Code/aidisplay/images/
 ```

-This instructs feh to fill the whole display with the image, and check every 10 minutes for new images (D) and display them for ten minutes (R).
+This instructs feh to fill the whole display with the image, and check every 10 seconds for new images (R) and display them for ten seconds (D).
 The API Token is not needed for the script to execute fine, but is convenient when you have to manually execute a script to test if it works.

 Setup a the cron jobs.
 For this, enter `crontab -e` and add these lines: